w3c/wai-website/pages/design-develop/tutorials/images/complex.md

 {% include box.html type="end" %}
 {:/}

-This approach is supported by all web browsers and assistive technologies and makes the long descriptions available to everyone.
+All web browsers and assistive technologies support this approach.
+The long descriptions are available to everyone, including search engines and other programs.
 However, the link is not associated with the image in a semantic way.

-#### Semantiac association of the long descripton link to the image

 The HTML5 `<figure>` and `<figcaption>` elements can be used to group image and link semantically.
 Adding `role="group"` to the figure maintains backward compatibility with web browsers that don’t support the native semantics of the `<figure>` element.